Xicomecoatl: Peace restored

-Mexica attack on the Totonacs and Spaniards
+Aztec attack on the Totonacs and Spaniards

-Repeatedly, multiple Mexica regions sent threats to the people of Cempoala and other Totonacs for their rebellion against Moctezuma.
+Repeatedly, multiple Aztec regions sent threats to the people of Cempoala and other Totonacs for their rebellion against Moctezuma.
 Cortés always claimed everything would be fine as long as the Spaniards were there.
 Xicomecoatl always expressed his concerns, despite being highly supportive of Cortés.

 On 8 November 1519, Cortés arrived at Tenochtitlan, along with about 400 soldiers from Cempoala a few thousands more from Tlaxcallan, and got to meet Moctezuma II for the first time.
 Cortés was received with many honours and a large welcoming ceremony, which was described to have lasted for more than an hour.

 Another day after I arrived at this city [of Iztapalapa], I left, and after walking half a league, I entered through a road in the middle of that lake I mentioned, two leagues until arriving in the great city of Temixtitan [sic], which was founded in the middle of that lake, [...]
 Here, up to a thousand principal men, citizens of this city, came out to see me and speak to me, all dressed up in a very rich manner, according to their customs, and they came out to speak to me one by one.
 They came to me with a ceremony they use a lot between each other, in which they place their hand on the floor and kiss it, and I stood there waiting for nearly an hour until everyone finished their ceremony. [...]
 After crossing over the bridge, that sire Mutezuma [sic] came out to receive us with up to two hundred men, all barefoot and dressed up in another very rich manner for their customs.

 Moctezuma received Cortés with many honours and allowed them to reside in the city, but only six days after his arrival, Cortés ordered for him to be imprisoned.
 Cortés claimed that the arrest was made due to an attack against Totonac and Spanish men which occurred in the province of Nautla shortly after arriving in the city.

-A Spanish captain, Juan de Escalante, the main captain of Veracruz, had been killed by a Mexica general and local tribute collector, Qualpopoca, alongside several men.
+A Spanish captain, Juan de Escalante, the main captain of Veracruz, had been killed by an Aztec general and local tribute collector, Qualpopoca, alongside several men.
 López de Gómara claims that nine Spaniards were killed, while Díaz del Castillo and Cortés claimed that seven, including Escalante, were killed.